mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - HTOP.md

 	sudo make install

-#### A nicer, forked version of `htop` (0.8.2.2) with more meter options courtesy of “stormerider.”
+#### A basic install of `htop` (0.8.2.1) courtesy of “AndyA.”

-First clone the sourcecode from stormerider’s `htop` GitHub repository:
+First clone the sourcecode from AndyA’s `htop-osx` GitHub repository:

-	git clone git://github.com/stormerider/htop-osx.git
+	git clone git://github.com/AndyA/htop-osx.git

 Now go into the repository directory:

 	cd htop-osx

+Checkout the `osx` branch of the repository like this:

+	git checkout osx

 Set the `CFLAGS` like this: